Subito-it/Mendoza/README.md

 👨🏻‍💻 | Written in Swift  |
 🔌 | Supports plugins (written in Swift!) |
 🔍 | Wide set of result formats |
+🤖 | Supports both iOS and macOS projects |

 # How does it work

 The basic idea is simple: you compile a project on one machine, distribute the compiled package (test bundle) to a number of specified remote nodes, execute a subset of tests on each node and collect the results back together as if they were run on a single machine.
-Depending on the node hardware configuration you can also run multiple simulators at once.
+On iOS projects, depending on the node hardware configuration, you can also run multiple simulators at once.

 Mendoza hides all the complexity behind a single `test` command by leveraging built in command line tools to perform each of the aforementioned steps.
 To get an idea of what’s under the hood take a look [here](md/under-the-hood.md).